Bin-Cao/TCLRmodel/README.md

 ## Running TCLR

 TCLR.V1.0 is coded by Paython language, thus the Integrated Development Environment (IDE) of Python is essential.
-TCLR can be executed directly through the python IDE, or used by downloading the Graphical User Interfaces (GUI) we provided： TCLR.exe
+TCLR can be executed directly through the python IDE, or used by downloading the Graphical User Interfaces (GUI) we provided： TCLR_interface.exe

-<u>The GUI can be  download at Releases ——> TCLR_upload_files</u>
+<u>The GUI can be  download at Releases ——> GUI of TCLR </u>

 **graphviz** package is needed for running TCLR, which can be downloaded from the official website http://www.graphviz.org/.

 Output:
 + classification structure tree in pdf format（Result of TCLR.pdf)
 + a folder called 'Segmented' for saving the subdataset of each leaf

-## PredictGUI
-We provide an executable interface that predicts oxidation weight gain.
-There is a built-in system folder (resource), please do not delete!

 <u>The GUI can be  download at Releases ——> TCLR_upload_files</u>